lablabs/prometheus-alert-overrider/README.md

 # Usage

-The application loads all of the valid files from specified directory and applies overrides if they are defined.
+The application loads all of the valid files from the specified directories and applies overrides if they are defined.

 For examples look at `examples` directory.